 Nationally Recognised Confined Space Training and Refresher Courses

 In partnership with Allens Training Pty.
-Ltd. (RTO #90909), Aurata Safety provides a variety of nationally recognised Confined Space Training Courses in Sydney, Adelaide, Perth and across Australia.
+Ltd. (RTO #90909), Aurata Safety provides a variety of nationally recognised Confined Space Training Courses in Sydney, Perth and throughout Australia.
 Although the Australian Standards and Codes of Practice do not mandate how often Confined Space tickets should be refreshed, most industries recommend refresher courses be undertaken at least every two years.

 Learn more about our confined space safety courses below or contact us for advice on how to best meet your organisation’s requirements.